 Etymology

 The word superficial comes from the Latin superficialis, derived from superficies, meaning “surface.”
-Superficies</em is a combination of super (“above” or “on top of”) and facies (“face” or “appearance”).
+Superficies is a combination of super (“above” or “on top of”) and facies (“face” or “appearance”).
 It entered Middle English in the late 14th century, initially used in architecture and science to refer to surface features.
-Over time, the word evolved to describe not just physical surfaces but also a lack of depth in thoughts, feelings, or character.
-Today, “superficial” is used widely across disciplines, from medicine (a superficial wound) to psychology (superficial behavior), maintaining its core meaning of lacking depth or being only skin-deep.
+Over time, the word broadened to describe not just physical surfaces but also a lack of depth in thoughts, feelings, or character.
+Today, “superficial” is used across disciplines, from medicine (a superficial wound) to psychology (superficial behavior), keeping its core meaning of being only surface-level or lacking depth.

 Example Sentences